 - Yield: filling and icing for 1 (9) inch 3-layer cake, 9 x 13-inch sheet cake or 24 cupcakes

-- Cake - Heat the oven to 350°F. Cover the bottoms of 3 (9-inch) round pans with waxed paper; and spray sides with cooking spray.
+- To make the cake: Oven preheated to 350°F. Cover the bottoms of 3 (9-inch) round pans with waxed paper; and spray sides with cooking spray.

 - Beat egg whites in small bowl with mixer on high speed until stiff peaks form; set aside.

 - Mix flour, baking soda and salt.
 Beat butter and sugar in large bowl with mixer until light and fluffy.

 - Add egg yolks, 1 at a time, beating well after each.
 Blend in melted chocolate and vanilla.